 Accounting principles generally accepted in the United States of America require management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by various federal and state taxing authorities.
-Management has concluded that as of December 31, 2016 and 2015, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the accompanying financial statements.
+Management has concluded that as of December 31, 2017 and 2016, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the accompanying financial statements.

 The Plan is subject to routine audits by taxing jurisdictions.
 However, as of the date the financial statements were available to be issued, there were no audits for any tax periods in progress.
-Management believes it is no longer subject to income tax examinations for years prior to 2013.
+Management believes it is no longer subject to income tax examinations for years prior to 2014.

-6. RELATED PARTY TRANSACTIONS
+NOTE 6.
+RELATED PARTY TRANSACTIONS

-Certain Master Trust investments are shares of mutual funds managed by State Street Corporation and shares of Cummins Inc. State Street Corporation is the Master Trust trustee.
-Cummins Inc. is the Plan Sponsor.
-Hewitt Associates, LLC serves as the Plans' third party administrator.
+State Street Corporation is the Master Trust trustee and custodian, and certain Master Trust investments are shares of mutual funds or units in the Cummins Inc. Common Stock Fund managed by State Street Global Advisors, Inc. Cummins Inc. is the Plan Sponsor.
+Alight Solutions, LLC serves as the Plans' third party administrator.
 Blue & Co., LLC serves as the Plan's auditor.
-JPMorgan Asset Management serves as the Plan's investment manager of the Stable Value fund.
+Aon Hewitt Investment Consulting, Inc. serves as the Plan's investment consultant.
 Transactions with these parties qualify as party-in-interest transactions.

-7. FAIR VALUE MEASUREMENTS
+NOTE 7.
+FAIR VALUE MEASURMENT